office-itou/Linux/pxeboot/開発中/README.md

 ## Note

-･Live mode minimum memory is 8GiB
+* Live mode minimum memory is 8GiB
-･pxeboot is very slow and transfer speed is around 1.9MiB/s
+* pxeboot is very slow and transfer speed is around 1.9MiB/s

 ## Tree diagram